 Invited by friend Philip to meet Yeshua, Nathanael sniffs, “Can anything good come out of Nazareth?”
 Yet he agrees to meet the Man of mystery, who will greet Nathanael with this stunning introduction: “Behold, an Israelite indeed, in whom is no deceit!”
 Deceit in Greek, dolos, implies trickery, cunning, exploitation.
 Bible commentator A.T Robertson describes this Israelite as one “living up to the covenant name, Israel at its best, without falsity.
 The servant of Jehovah was to be without guile.”

-Nathanael answers, “How do You know me?”
-Yeshua says before Philip called him, He saw him under the fig tree, a Jewish figure of speech referring to the study of God’s Word.
-Nathanael’s skepticism and scorn melt instantly: “Rabbi, You are the Son of God!
+Nathanael responds, “How do you know me?”
+Yeshua says before Philip called He saw Nathanael under the fig tree, a Jewish expression for withdrawing privately to pray or study God’s Word.
+Nathanael’s scorn and skepticism melt instantly: “You are the Son of God!
 You are the King of Israel!”
-Yeshua responds, “Because I said to you, ‘I saw you under the fig tree, do you believe?
-You will see greater things than these.”
-Robertson writes, “The wonder of Nathanael no doubt grew as Jesus went on.”
+Robertson writes, “Jesus saw Nathanael’s heart as well as his mere presence there.
+He saw him in his worship and so knew him.”

 Israelite indeed.
 How many did Yeshua encounter during His earthly ministry?
 Was Nathanael among a small number?
 How many would He find among Jews and Gentiles in today’s church?